 This is followed by a 6 bar episode which leads back to the home key where a stretto section begins; the subject is carried first in the bass and is treated with canonic imitation at the octave at a distance of 2 bars successively in the tenor line, alto line, and finally in the soprano over a dominant pedal point.

 The music then undergoes a crescendo and comes to a complete stop on a big Bb Major chord; during the ensuing coda a short descending bass line leads to 2 big dominant 7th chords (the 1st of which has a flatted 5th) in 6 voices on the 4th scale degree.

-The box is then closed quickly; a rapid series of runs in D Dorian mode using the full Swell follows, leading with a gradual crescendo to a held high note in the right hand with the box wide open; this same high note is the flatted scale degree 7 which, together with the flatted 3rd in this running passage, defines this mode.
+The box is then closed quickly; a rapid series of runs in D Dorian mode using the full Swell follows, leading with a gradual crescendo to a held high note in the right hand with the box wide open; this same high note is the raised 6th scale degree which, together with the flatted 3rd in this running passage, defines this mode.

-Those who are familiar with the Fugue from Louis Vierne's First Symphony for organ will sense a similarity between the coda of this Postlude and the coda in Vierne's piece.
+Those who are familiar with the Fugue from Louis Vierne's First Symphony in d minor for organ will sense a similarity between the coda of this Postlude and the coda in Vierne's Fugue in the same key.

-By Vierne's own admission, this way of ending a fugue is a bit heavy handed (a way he said he would never tolerate in any of his later writing), but nevertheless it has a certain charm, gives the instrument a chance to sound in its full glory, and serves the purpose of making the first part of the subject even more memorable.
+By Vierne's own admission, this way of ending a fugue is a bit heavy handed (a way he said he would never tolerate in any of his later writing), but nevertheless it has a certain charm, gives the instrument a chance to sound in its full glory, and serves the purpose of making the first few notes of the subject more memorable.